 Integrated water resource management requires agreement and understanding of the amount of water available, the demands that are made on this water, and how water resources can be best shared to ensure that the livelihoods of people and functioning of ecosystems are sustained.

 CSIRO is improving understanding of the water balance of the Koshi Basin catchments [click to view a map of estimated water balance].

 CSIRO has supported revisions to rainfall station locations, development of new gridded rainfall products and refinement of hydrological models, all of which lead to better understanding of the timing and availability of water in major streams, including projected climate change scenarios.
 In one catchment, the better spatial representation of rainfall led to the elimination of a false streamflow bias in the corresponding catchment runoff model and ultimately better water management.

-The report From the Mountains to the Plains: Impact of Climate Change on Water Resources in the Koshi River Basin, published by International Water Management Institute staff and their collaborators, quantifies and assesses the past and projected future spatial and temporal water balances in the Koshi Basin.
+The report From the Mountains to the Plains: Impact of Climate Change on Water Resources in the Koshi River Basin, published by International Water Management Institute staff and their collaborators, quantifies and assesses the past and projected future spatial and temporal water balances in the Koshi Basin (fact sheet).
 Results show that precipitation and net water yield are lowest in the transmountain region and the Tibetan plateau.

 Working with local modelling experts, we improved models of the Koshi basin hydrology.
 The preliminary analysis of hydroclimate and streamflow modelling can be used as a tool to explore how different climate change and development scenarios might impact streamflow.

 Daily precipitation, minimum and maximum temperatures gridded datasets have been generated for the Koshi Basin.
 These are more accurate than existing products due to the improvements in locations of rainfall stations (providing better validation against observed data) and the use of sophisticated statistical methods.